 I once asked my former therapist if I have PTSD and he said no, because I don’t have all of the symptoms and the symptoms I do have aren’t bad enough.
 However, he did say I have post traumatic growth.
 More on that here.

-Of course my opinion means next to nothing since I don’t have a PhD in psychology, but once I look through this criteria I totally agree with him.
+Of course my opinion means next to nothing since I don’t have a PhD in psychology like he does, but once I look through this criteria I totally agree with him.
 I don’t have all of the symptoms and the symptoms I do experience don’t affect my life drastically on most days.
 It’s more of an inconvenience and annoyance most of the time.
 But that’s easy to say right now when my symptoms are giving me a much needed break.

 TLDR: I have some but not all of the symptoms of PTSD, and luckily I just discovered there’s a name for that: subthreshold PTSD.